Declan Bonner

 Declan Bonner (born 11 August 1965) is an Irish Gaelic footballer and manager.
-He played at senior level for the Donegal county team, winning an All-Ireland Senior Football Championship in 1992.
-He later managed the Donegal county team for two spells between 1997 and 2000 and 2017 and 2022, winning two Ulster Senior Football Championships during the latter, while playing as goalkeeper for Na Rossa.
+He played at senior level for the Donegal county team, winning an All-Ireland Senior Football Championship title in 1992.
+He later managed the Donegal county team for two spells between 1997 and 2000 and 2017 and 2022, winning two Ulster Senior Football Championship titles during the latter, while playing as goalkeeper for Na Rossa.

-Bonner's first spell as manager of the county team, from 1997 until 2000, saw him denied an Ulster Senior Football Championship by a last-minute Joe Brolly goal in the 1998 final.
+Bonner's first spell as manager of the county team, from 1997 until 2000, saw him denied an Ulster Senior Football Championship title by a last-minute Joe Brolly goal in the 1998 final.
 After leading the county minor team to the 2014 All-Ireland Minor Football Championship final, Bonner was given a second chance at the senior job when a vacancy arose in 2017.
 Donegal had been left in a state of decline by his predecessor following the successful Jim McGuinness era.
-Bonner improved the team and led them to two Ulster Senior Football Championships, in 2018 and 2019, becoming only the second manager in team history (after McGuinness) to retain the title.
+Bonner improved the team and led them to two Ulster Senior Football Championship titles, in 2018 and 2019, becoming only the second manager in team history (after McGuinness) to retain the title.

 Bonner maintains prominent media roles in his native county, such as with Highland Radio.
 He contributes a weekly column called "[Making] No Bones About It[!]", which features on the inside back cover of the Donegal News.

 Early life

 Bonner is from the Gaeltacht village of Lettermacaward in West Donegal.
-His father Dan Bonner was born on 20 September, the same date on which his son would win the 1992 All-Ireland Senior Football Championship Final.
+His father Dan Bonner was born on 20 September, the same date on which his son would win the 1992 All-Ireland Senior Football Championship final.
 Dan died in August 2013.

 Bonner attended Rosses Community School.
 He was part of the school association football team which won the 1982 All-Ireland Under-16 title.
 He scored the goal in the 1–0 Ulster final win over Falcarragh CS.
 He scored it from the halfway line.
 In the All-Ireland semi-final the game went to penalties, with Rosses Community School advancing 3–1 and Bonner scoring one of those.
 Bonner was playing at centre back.